Saassoso/charif-labs-infra/README.md

 ## 🚀 Getting Started

-These are the high-level steps to deploy the Sovereign Security Stack. **For detailed, copy-paste instructions, refer to the guides in the `docs/` directory.**
+This section outlines the high-level deployment steps for the Sovereign Security Stack. **For detailed, copy-paste instructions and in-depth explanations, always refer to the specific guides located in the `docs/` directory.** Each phase below corresponds to a detailed document.

 ### Prerequisites
+Before embarking on the deployment, ensure you have the following prerequisites in place:
+-   **Cloudflare Account:** A domain registered and managed by Cloudflare is essential for leveraging its Zero Trust capabilities and DNS management.
+-   **Linux Host:** A dedicated Linux server (e.g., Ubuntu LTS) with Docker and Docker Compose installed.
+    -   **Minimum Specs:** 4 CPU cores, 8 GB RAM, 50 GB SSD.
+    -   **Network:** The host only requires outbound HTTPS (443) access.
+Critically, **no inbound ports are required or should be opened on your firewall**, as all external access is mediated by Cloudflare Zero Trust Tunnels.
+-   **Terraform CLI:** Version 1.5.0 or newer for managing Cloudflare infrastructure as code.
+-   **Ansible:** For streamlined Docker host hardening and ongoing maintenance.
+-   **Gmail Address:** Required for Cloudflare Email Routing's catch-all functionality.
+-   **SSH Access:** To your Linux Docker host for initial setup and Ansible operations.

+For a comprehensive guide on prerequisites and architectural considerations, refer to [01 — Prerequisites & Architecture](docs/01-Prerequisites-and-Architecture.md).

 Before you begin, ensure you have the following: